CICE-Consortium/Icepack/doc/source/science_guide/sg_boundary_forcing.rst

 atmosphere model via coupler to complete the full update of its temperature profiles.
 This middle-ground approach, enabled by ``vapor_flux_correction=true``, does not sacrifice accuracy because it does not need effective conductivity limiting as in the explicit case.
+The GEOS approach is available for either mushy or BL99 thermodynamics, while the flux-limiting approaches are only available for BL99.